On-SERP SEO, Brand Awareness and CTR - Search Engine Journal

 - Image captions with short and relevant descriptions.

-Following these seven tactics will allow you to achieve effective wins on Page 1 that go beyond position 1 rankings.
+Following these seven tactics will allow you to achieve effective wins on page one that goes beyond position one rankings.

-They’ll enhance your presence in competitive SERPs and increase your chances of getting that money making click.
+They’ll enhance your presence in competitive SERPs and increase your chances of getting that money-making click.

-The Future of SERPs & How to Win With On-SERP SEO
+The Future Of SERPs & How To Win With On-SERP SEO

+A key strength of SEO lies in your ability to analyze and play to the advantage of the full search result page.

 More Resources: